marcpage/stock_correlation/README.md

 ## How to read the chart

-An example chart is shown below.
+An example chart is shown below (Note: new image needed with saturation).
 The *ticker symbol* is displayed (lower left of the text is at the center of the circle).

 The *area of each circle* is relative to its *yield* (the smaller the circle, the lower the yield).

 The *color* of the circle shows the relative *expense ratio*.
 Bright red (🔴) is the highest expense ratio, bright green (🟢) is the lowest expense ratio.
-Darker colors are closer to being halfway between the highest and lowest.
+Other colors are closer to being halfway between the highest and lowest.
+The more saturated (bolder) the color is, the higher the historic growth rate.
+The more washed out (muted, closer to white) the color is, the lower the historic growth rate.

 The *distance* between circles represents how closely their movements correlate with eachother.
 The closer the circles are, the more closely their movements correlate with eachother.